Skeleton Clustering: Dimension-Free Density-based Clustering: Simulations

 \subsubsection{Yinyang Data}

-~~~~The Yinyang dataset is an intrinsically $2$-dimensional data containing $5$ components: a big outer circle with $2000$ data points, two inner semi-circles each with $200$ data points, and two clumps each with $200$ data points.
-The total sample size is $n=3200$ and according to our reference rule we choose $k=[\sqrt{3200}] = 57$ knots for the skeleton clustering procedure.
-To make the data high-dimensional, we include additional variables from a Gaussian noise with mean $0$ and standard deviation $0.1$, and we increase the dimension of noise variables so that the total dimensions are $d=10, 100, 500, 1000$.
-We empirically compare the following clustering approaches: direct single-linkage hierarchical clustering (SL), direct $k$-means clustering (KM), spectral clustering (SC), skeleton clustering with average distance density (AD), skeleton clustering with Voronoi density (Voron), skeleton clustering with Face density (Face), and skeleton clustering with Tube density (Tube).
-Since this is a simulated data, we know that there are exactly $5$ clusters and we know which cluster an observation belongs to.
-We use the Adjusted Rand Index \citep{Rand1971, Hubert1985} to measure the performance of each clustering method.
+~~~~The Yinyang dataset is an intrinsically $2$-dimensional data containing $5$ components: a big outer circle with $2000$ uniformly distributed data points, two inner semi-circles each with $200$ data points generated as 2D Gaussian with standard deviation $0.1$, and two clumps each with $200$ data points {(generated with the \texttt{shapes.two.moon} function with default parameters in the \texttt{clusterSim} library in R \citep{clusterSim})}.
+The total sample size is $n=3200$ and, according to our reference rule, we choose $k=[\sqrt{3200}] = 57$ knots for the skeleton clustering procedure.
+To make the data high-dimensional, we include additional variables from a Gaussian distribution with mean $0$ and standard deviation $0.1$, and we increase the dimension of noise variables so that the total dimensions are $d=10, 100, 500, 1000$.
+We present results with larger standard deviations for the noisy variable in Appendix \ref{sec::highSigma}.

+We empirically compare with the following clustering approaches: direct single-linkage hierarchical clustering (SL), direct $k$-means clustering (KM), spectral clustering (SC), and the merging K-means with hierarchical clustering method proposed by \cite{peterson2018merging}(KmH).
+We include the comparison with merging model-based clusters approaches in Appendix \ref{sec::mcomb}.

+For skeleton clustering, we present the results with average distance density (AD), Voronoi density (Voron), Face density (Face), and Tube density (Tube).
+Since this is simulated data, we know that there are exactly $5$ clusters and we know which cluster an observation belongs to. {The true number of clusters is provided to all the clustering algorithms.} We use the adjusted Rand Index to measure the performance of each clustering method.